Glossary

 primary purpose

-The most important goal of a piece of writing; there are three primary purposes: inform, persuade, and entertain.
+The most important goal for a piece of writing, usually determined by the author.
+There are three primary purposes: inform, persuade, and entertain.

 primary sources